reMarkable/actions-k8shook/README.md

 - `ACTIONS_RUNNER_CLAIM_NAME` - override the default claim name used to find the runner pod.
 By default it will be `[runner-pod]-work` which works out of the box for ARC.
+- `ENV_`
+- `ENV_HOOK_DEFAULT_ENTRYPOINT` - Override the default entrypoint used when
+  none is specified in the workflow file.
+By default, this is required for containter actions

 ## Limitations